“It was a hell hole… I don’t want to remember it.” —John Boswell

 - Cruiser and destroyer bombardment

+He was entering a battlefield before he even reached the beach.
 To reach the beach, Boswell had to climb down cargo nets into a landing craft.
+Corpsmen from his wave later described the experience:

-This is the standard, documented experience of second‑wave medical personnel.
+This reflects the standard, documented experience of second‑wave medical personnel during amphibious assaults — chaotic, disorienting, and unforgettable.

 This is directly confirmed in the reporting about him.